 Photo: The Recipe Critic

 Up the nutritional value of the typical Caesar salad by replacing it with one of my favorite superfoods, kale.
 The leafy green is full of vitamins K, A and C and tastes extra delicious when drizzled with a homemade, yogurt-based Caesar dressing.
-Don’t skip the fresh Parmesan cheese!
+Don’t skip the fresh Parmesan cheese or added salmon!

 This salad compiles all of nature’s goodness into one big bowl.
 It combines chickpeas, kale, broccoli and cabbage with a homemade lemon tahini dressing.
-But vegans, what’s most exciting is that there’s an accompanying dairy-free Parmesan recipe.
+What’s most exciting is that there’s an accompanying dairy-free Parmesan recipe, making this vegan-friendly.
 Now that’s a win.

 Benefit-loaded beets do not get enough appreciation for how hard they work.
-The benefits range from being high in antioxidants to reducing inflammation.
-But this roasted beet salad ensures you start eating more of the veggie.
+The benefits range from being high in antioxidants to reducing inflammation, and this roasted beet salad ensures you start eating more of the veggie.
 Once you try it served with goat cheese, almonds and a zesty dressing made from orange juice, you won’t believe what you’ve been missing.